-- For a complete list of supported devices, see the Vivado IP catalog. - 2.
+- 1. For a complete list of supported devices, see the Vivado IP catalog. - 2.
 For device performance numbers, see Table 2-1 through Table 2-4. - 3.
-For more complete performance data, see Performance, page 10. - 4.
+For more complete performance data, see Performance, - 4.
+Refer to Feature Summary in Chapter 1 for VHDL support. - 5.
 For the supported versions of the tools, see the Xilinx Design Tools: Release Notes Guide.